Skip to main content

 You can challenge any team to an unrated match that doesn’t affect ratings:

-cambc unrated <opponent_team_id>
+cambc match unrated <opponent_team_id>

 Unrated matches use the same infrastructure and time limits as ladder matches but are prioritised for faster execution.
+You can optionally specify up to 5 maps — if omitted, 5 random maps are used.

 Test runs